Philippine Army: Post-war era (1946-1965)

-Philippine Army Special Operations Command (SOCOM) operators with Special Operations Command, stationed at Fort Magsaysay.
+Philippine Army Special Operations Command (SOCOM) operators at Fort Magsaysay.

 Service of the Philippine Army as part of the United States Army terminated as of midnight, June 30, 1946, by authority of General Order #168, U.S. Army Forces, Western Pacific.
 The next day, on July 1, President Manuel Roxas issued Executive Order No. 94 s.
 1947 which, among other things, reorganized the Philippine Army into a service branch of what was now called the Armed Forces of the Philippines.
 This resulted in the formation of the Philippine Air Force and reformation of the Philippine Navy as separate organizations after long years as part of the Philippine Army.

-In the early fifties and the mid-sixties, the Philippine government extended a helping hand to war-torn countries as part of its commitment as member of the United Nations.
+In the early fifties and the mid-sixties, Philippine Army was thus involved in the Korean War and, in civic action context, the Vietnam War, responding to the Philippine government decision to extend a helping hand to war-torn countries as part of its commitment as member of the United Nations.

 1950 would see the new army not just fighting Communist groups in Luzon but from August of that year, even the Korean People's Army and their allies in the People's Liberation Army in the Korean War as PA Battalion Combat Teams (BCTs) forming the bulk of the Philippine Expeditionary Forces to Korea formed part of the UN forces, led by the US, that fought in the conflict.
 The decade saw the raising of the first active division of the Army, the 1st Infantry Division.
 With the victory over the Huks later in the 50s, the BCTs became active duty infantry battalions.
 Formed in the same time was the 1st Scout Ranger Regiment, and in 1962 the PA raised its airborne and special forces formation, the Special Forces Regiment (Philippines) following the traditions of the US Army Special Forces (the Green Berets) and the 11th Airborne Division that helped liberate Southern Luzon and Manila at the closing stages of the Japanese occupation of the country.